Travel guide

-The short answer: Holafly is more expensive because it invests heavily in branding, support, and marketing, and these costs are passed on to the customer.
-This doesn't mean it's bad — it just means there are equally reliable alternatives at a lower cost if you know where to look.
+In short: Holafly is more expensive because it invests heavily in brand, support, and marketing, and passes these costs on in its pricing; additionally, it sells unlimited data, which has a higher wholesale cost than plans by GB.
+This doesn't mean it's a bad option—it means there are equally reliable alternatives at a lower cost if you know where to look.

 Why does Holafly charge what it does?

-If you've searched for an eSIM for international travel, Holafly was probably one of the first results you found.
+If you've searched for an eSIM for international travel, Holafly was likely one of the first results you found.
 And also one of the most expensive.
 This is no coincidence.

 Holafly is a Spanish company founded in 2018 that has positioned itself as the leading brand in the eSIM market for Spanish-speaking travelers.
-Its success comes with a massive investment in advertising, influencers, and SEO.
+Its success is accompanied by massive investment in advertising, influencers, and SEO positioning.
 All that marketing expense has to come from somewhere: the price you pay.

-Additionally, Holafly offers unlimited data on most of its plans.
-While attractive on paper, this model has a higher wholesale cost than plans with GB limits, and that extra cost is directly passed on to the final price.
+Additionally, Holafly offers unlimited data in most of its plans.
+While attractive on paper, this model has a higher wholesale cost than plans with a GB limit, and that extra cost is passed directly to the final price.

 Other factors that inflate the price:

-- Proprietary app — Holafly has its own application with consumption tracking, which implies continuous development and maintenance.
+• Proprietary app — Holafly has its own app with consumption tracking, which involves continuous development and maintenance.

-- Recognized brand — Its premium positioning partly justifies a higher price tag.
+• Recognized brand — Its premium positioning justifies, to some extent, a higher price.

 The business model behind Holafly's pricing